learn-co-curriculum/react-hooks-forms-lab/README.md

 7. The `onSubmit` callback prop should only be called if _both_ fields are filled in (with any value).

+**Note**: In the starter code are `id` attributes - these are used in the tests, so make sure to leave them as they are.

 ## Resources

 * [React Forms](https://facebook.github.io/react/docs/forms.html)